-This course lasts 12 months (with a field trip) or 24 months (with a placement).
+This course lasts 12 months (with a field trip, where possible).
 The taught component has an average of 15 hours of teaching scheduled a week.
 Students are also expected to conduct independent study and prepare for each session to be able to engage in meaningful discussions.

 If you have been out of higher education for a while, we provide skills sessions to help prepare you for studying again as well as sessions for non-native English speakers.